In this brief guide, we will discuss PIP claims and how long it takes for a decision.

 In addition, even after you get the PIP claim through and you have been awarded the benefit, the rate will be regularly reviewed to make sure you’re getting the right support.

 To summarize, the PIP claim is approved after the Department of Work and Pensions reviews your case and all the related documents and evidence, and they reach a decision about what you need to be awarded and how long for.
+They also decide the duration for payback and the associated claims.

 They may make a decision not long after they have reviewed the following details: